 Loose Gas Cap

 A clogged up air filter reduces the amount of air coming into the engine, which means more fuel is being burned than air.
 This leads to an overly rich fuel condition, which will trigger a trouble code.
-Check your air filter, if you can’t see light through the filter, then it is definitely time for a replacement.
+Check your air filter by removing it from the air box.
+If you can’t see light through the filter, then it is definitely time for a replacement.

 Commonly referred to as an O2 sensor, this is one the most common trouble codes for any engine.
 The problem here is that oxygen sensors can go bad or they are simply doing their job and reading an out of range signal.
 When this code is present, your engine’s fuel economy can be reduced by as much as 40 percent, so this is a big one.

 There are several components in the ignition system that can cause trouble codes.
 A single misfire usually won’t generate a code, but several cycles of misfires will.
 Most ECMs (Electronic Control Module, the vehicle computer), can tell you which bank (side of the engine), or even the actual cylinder that is misfiring.
-A misfire can be caused by a bad spark plug, plug wire or coil.
+A misfire can be caused by a bad spark plug, plug wire, or ignition coil.
 A misfire can drop your fuel economy more than 5 percent, but a bad ignition coil could drop it by as much as 20 percent.
+Your engine may have one ignition coil, or as many as one per cylinder.

-While it may not affect fuel economy, a down battery can damage your alternator, leading to more costly repairs.
+While it may not affect fuel economy, a failing battery can damage your alternator, leading to more costly repairs.
+A bad battery can cause all kinds of electrical havoc on a modern vehicle.
+While not common, it shouldn’t be ruled out as a source of a check engine light.

 Mass Air Flow